See the wikipedia article for more information

 A Bloom Filter is a probabilistic data structure.

 A humorous way to think of it is as a really bad set.
 It's a set that doesn't actually store its elements (you have to store them elsewhere).
 Also, it returns false positives on membership checks.
-Also, you can't remove elements from it.
+Also, you can't remove elements from it, not only because it doesn't store elements, but also because it's representation of membership cannot be undone.

 That being said, there are upsides to bloom filters.
-They are comparatively small data structures, and adding and checking members is incredibly fast.
+They can be much smaller than the data sets they represent, and adding and checking membership is incredibly fast.

 CDNs use bloom filters to determine what web pages to cache.
 Caching involves expensive write-to-disk processing and storage.
 CDNs want to avoid wasting time and space on rarely fetched web pages, which are often very large text objects.
 You can use a bloom filter here as a gate-keeper.